Whether you are peak bound or park bound, the best dog backpack can be very handy for you and your dog.

 The dog backpack is essentially a harness with pockets.
 Harnesses have varied through time and served many purposes, but none other than a leashing tool is the most common of these uses.
 The harness is a great system for distributing tension that may be found from a taut leash through, and most importantly, around the dog’s torso and mass.

-The harness design is optimized by typically having a post-shoulder positioned latching point for the leash.
+The harness design is optimized by typically having a post-shoulder positioned leash attachment or latching point for the leash.
+A D-ring leash attachment makes it easier for you to manage your four legged friend.
 This area right above and behind the dog’s shoulders is the least invasive spot to connect a leash and alleviates tension caused by collars that fasten only around the neck by having the chest and shoulders bear the load of a forceful pull, which is strenuous on the neck and quite unhealthy for a dogs neck over time.
-This also eliminates the possibility of your dog choking.
+This also eliminates the possibility of your dog choking due to the dog backpack.

-However, most hiking dogs are free and don’t require a leash.
+However, most hiking dogs are free and don’t require a leash or leash attachment.
 This is good for both dog and owner as it can be less complicated when climbing up tough sections and scrambles.
 Your dog, because of its size and ability, will often take slightly different routes than you when climbing and descending features.

 The hiking dog will often run into problems that require its owner to solve.
 That’s where the handle comes in.
 This is, in my opinion, the most revolutionary and important feature on harnesses and dog backpacks alike.
 The handle allows you to God-swoop your pooch from situations that could be severely treacherous for them, and redeploy them safely on the trail or stable ground.

-The position of the handle is crucial in the design of the harness pack.
+The position of the handle is crucial in the design of the harness dog backpack.
 When danger is encountered, you want to be able to pull, lift, or carry your dog to safety without any problems.
 The handle of harnesses and packs should be positioned at the center balance point of your dog.
-Large dogs can benefit from a handle a little more shoulder-placed as they may be too large and heavy to vertically lift anyways.
+Large dogs can benefit from a handle a little more shoulder-placed dog backpack as they may be too large and heavy to vertically lift anyways.

 Our 5-year-old Blue Heeler Sable has followed my Husband and I through situations that challenge stamina and coordination of both owner and pet alike.
-As agile and skilled of a trail dog she is, preemptive measures have been taken.
+As agile and skilled of a trail dog she is, we still take preemptive measures and chose the best dog hiking pack for her carefully.
 Getting her safely across boulder fields, up vertical faces, and even onto the top of our van.

 On a dark night, a wet log crossing can be a large risk to take to reach camp.
 For even a brilliant dog, a slippery patch of algae-laden wood can go unseen and risk your dog’s life.
 In crossings and climbs alike, we have avoided dangers by passing Sable like precious cargo.